kadena-io/pact/docs/pact-properties-api.rst

 -  where *b* is of type ``column`` or ``string``
 -  where *c* is of type ``integer`` or ``decimal``

-The difference in a cell's value before and after the transaction
+The difference in a cell’s value before and after the transaction

 Supported in properties only.

+..
+FColumnDelta:

 column-delta
 ~~~~~~~~~~~~